enarjord/passivbot/README.md

     "n_close_orders": 20,                 # max n close orders.
     "n_entry_orders": 8,                  # max n entry orders.

+    "stop_loss_liq_diff": 0.2             # if difference between liq price and last price is less than 20%, ...
+    "stop_loss_pos_pct": 0.01             # ... if available margin, increase opposite side pos by 1%, otherwise reduce same side pos by 1%
     "symbol": "BTCUSD"                    # only one symbol at a time.

 }